 Is WW3 Coming to the South China Sea?

-China will invade Taiwan.
+What would happen if World War 3 started in Asia?
+It would begin with China invading Taiwan.
 The Chinese Communist Party (CCP) is not going to give up its claim on Taiwan without a fight.
 The island has been part of Chinese territory for centuries, and the Chinese government has made it clear that it will use military force if necessary to reunify Taiwan with the mainland.
 An invasion of Taiwan impacts Japan, South Korea, Australia and the majority of Asian countries in the Pacific.

 To prevent an invasion of Taiwan, the Taiwanese must get to a point where it is so clear they can win a fight that China decides against using violence to get its way.
 The United States could prevent WW3 from coming to the South Chian Sea but we can’t make the same mistakes with Taiwan that we made with Ukraine by not helping them be prepared for a war with Russia before an actual invasion.